20 Best Places to Retire in the US & Overseas in 2024

 3. Sarasota, Florida

 So, what makes Sarasota a good place for retirees apart from a pleasant tax climate?
 Well, as mentioned earlier, Florida is renowned for its climate and one of the best places to retire on the east coast.
 With warm weather, the pool of possibilities for outdoor activities is nearly endless.
 People from all walks of life can enjoy biking, swimming, and playing golf or tennis, among other recreational activities, so it’s one of the best places to retire for outdoor activities, too.

-One last thing on the list of pros of retiring in Sarasota is the fact that over 57% of Sarasota residents are 45 or older.
+One last thing on the list of pros of retiring in Sarasota is that over 57% of Sarasota residents are 45 or older.
 On the other hand, if you plan to relocate to Sarasota, keep in mind that the median home value here is above the US average.
-The cost of living is higher as well, 9 points above the national average.
+The cost of living is higher as well, nine points above the national average.

 2. Fort Myers, Florida

-When talking about Fort Myers, and, Florida in general, we cannot leave out beautiful beaches, which also contribute to Florida being one of the best states to retire in the US.
+When talking about Fort Myers and Florida in general, we can’t leave out beautiful beaches, which also contribute to Florida being one of the best states to retire in the US.
 Bunche Beach, Fort Myers Beach, Captiva Beach, and Cayo Costa are some of the many stunning beaches in Fort Myers.
 Here you can take long strolls, go for a swim, and enjoy the nice weather.

-Beautiful beaches, warm climate, and the absence of income taxes are the things that still make Florida one of the best states to retire in 2020.
+Beautiful beaches, a warm climate, and the absence of income taxes are the things that made Florida one of the best states to retire in 2022.
 Fort Myers, one of Florida’s most picturesque cities, could easily be one of the best places to enjoy your retirement, especially if you prefer warm weather.

 1. Lancaster, Pennsylvania